ACPO: AI-Enabled Compiler Framework: Experimental Evaluation

-Table \ref{tab:acpolumodel_arch} presents the architecture of \texttt{ACPOLUModel}.
-It is a 5-layer Neural Net with \texttt{ReLu} as the activation layer and a final \texttt{Softmax} layer to perform the classification task to identify the optimal unrolling factor. i.e., \texttt{UP.Count} values, given a loop.
-We have designed and implemented our model in PyTorch \cite{pytorch2017}, but once we train it, we convert the model into a TensorFlow (TF) \cite{abadi2016tensorflow} frozen model and leverage TF's inference mechanism to do inference at deployment.
-As mentioned earlier in Section \ref{sec:proposed:ml_api}, users can use any ML infrastructure of choice when training and deploying models as long as the input and output between the ML APIs and the compiler side match.

-The input to the model is a set of 30 handcrafted features, derived from the LLVM IR to characterize the state of any given loop being transformed. \major{The features are passed with \texttt{std::vector} of pairs to the ML side.
-Additionally, the framework supports adding other types of features, i.e., graph-based, tokens, etc., however, in this work, we leverage handcrafted features derived from LLVM IR.} The features are shown in Table \ref{tab:features}.
-The Pearson \cite{benesty2009pearson} correlation analysis between the features and the target label, i.e. classes corresponding to unrolling count, is depicted in Figure \ref{fig:features}.
-The correlation values are within the range of [-1, +1], and specifically, we aimed at designing features with the highest positive/negative correlation with the target label.
-We did this by using features with at least a $\pm$5\% correlation, and this can be seen in the final column/row.
-We collect these features prior to the actual loop unrolling transformation routine and leverage \texttt{setCustomFeatures()} method to communicate with the ML side via the MLInterface API.
-Note that feature engineering and software characterization \cite{Fursin2011,ding2019asm2vec,cummins2021programl} is a dynamic and fast-paced topic in the space and is outside the scope of this work.
-We leave the usage of other methods for our future work.
+We design our ACPOLUModel with a 5-layer Neural Net using \texttt{ReLu} as the activation layer and a final \texttt{Softmax} layer to perform the classification task to identify the optimal unrolling factor. i.e., \texttt{UP.Count} values, given a loop fed as input.
+The input to the model is a set of 30 handcrafted features selected from the ACPOCollectFeature class at the scope of Loops.
+The features are passed with \texttt{std::vector} of pairs to the ML side.
+Additionally, the framework supports adding other types of features, i.e., graph-based, tokens, etc. However, we leverage handcrafted features derived from LLVM IR in this work.
+The Pearson \cite{benesty2009pearson} correlation analysis between the features and the target label, i.e. classes corresponding to unrolling count, is also depicted in Figure \ref{fig:features}.